A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: The Lagrange-Newton Algorithm

-Under the conditions presented in Theorem \ref{new}, the reduced Jacobian $G(x^k,y^k;T_k)\in \R^{(s+m)\times (s+m)}$ is nonsingular, and hence the linear equation system in \eqref{finalnewton} has a unique solution, which can be solved in a direct way if $s+m$ is small or by employing the conjugate gradient (CG) method when $s+m$ is relatively large.
+After simple calculations, \eqref{newtonform} can be rewritten as from which a significant dimension reduction is attained, from $(n+m)\times(n+m)$ to $(s+m)\times (s+m)$.
+Under the conditions presented in Theorem \ref{new}, $G(x^k,y^k;T_k)$ is nonsingular, and hence the next iteration can be obtained from the unique solution of \eqref{finalnewton}, which can be solved in a direct way if $s+m$ is small or by employing the conjugate gradient (CG) method when $s+m$ is relatively large.
+As indicated, the low computational cost of the Newton step is greatly benificial from the intrinsic sparisity, especially when $s\ll n$.
+1mm

-With in mind the inequality constraint of the index set $T$ in \eqref{sys}, together with the quality of the solution by applying the Newton method for solving the Lagrangian equation, we adopt the following quantity to measure the accuracy of our numerical approximation solution:
+{\tt Stopping Criterion:} Given the current iteration triplet $(x^k,y^k,T_k)$, to measure how far $x^k$ is from being a strong $\beta$-Lagrangian stationary point, the following quantity is adopted

+The first term on the right-hand side of \eqref{Tolerance-Function} is to measure the residual of the Lagrangian equation system, and the second term is to testify an inequality comes from \eqref{Txyb} and \eqref{Fxy=0} after simple manipulations.
+The stopping criterion is then designed in terms of $\eta_{\beta}(x^k\!,y^k\!; T_k)$.

 The algorithmic framework is now summarized as follows.